brunv/Complete-NodeJS/README.md

 ```

 That *_id* was provided in the example and the *iat* stand of *Issued At* which is a timestamp when the token was created.

+## File Upload
+Express doesn't support file uploads but here is an NPM library also released and maintained by the same team that maintains Express.
+And this allows you to add file uploads to express with just a couple lines of code.
+This library is called Multer.
+We can install by doing ```npm install multer```.
+Multer is a node.js middleware for handling *multipart/form-data*, which is primarily used for uploading files.